-- (iv) As to the investment techniques that the EuSEF intends to use (Article 14(1)(c)(v) of the EuSEF regulation), the EuSEF manager should specify whether it intends to use equity instruments, quasi-equity instruments, securitised or unsecuritised debt instruments, secured or unsecured loans or any other type of participation in the qualifying portfolio enterprise.
-It should also provide information on whether the EuSEF investment strategy envisages any investment restriction (Article 14(1)(c)(vi) of the EuSEF Regulation), in terms of sectors, activities or geographical areas excluded, investment percentages, limits or any other restrictions. - b) With regard to the information on the positive social impact targeted and the projections of such outcomes (Article 14(1)(d) of the EuSEF Regulation), the EuSEF manager should provide investors with information about the objectives pursued and the estimations used by the EuSEF manager in terms of social impact foreseen in a clear and understandable manner. - c) Where the EuSEF offered to the investor has a recorded performance in terms of social impact (Article 14(1)(d) in fine of the EuSEF Regulation), the EuSEF manager should provide to the investors either a copy of the last annual report or a summary of the relevant information reported in the annual report in accordance with Article 13(2)(a) of the EuSEF Regulation. - d) With regard to the methodologies for measuring the social impact (Article 14(1)(e) of the EuSEF Regulation), the EuSEF manager should inform the investors about the methodology chosen, as discussed in the previous section of this consultation paper. - With regard to the description of the non-qualifying assets other than cash or cash equivalents that it intends to hold and the process for selecting those non-qualifying assets (Article 14(1)(f)), the information should serve to reassure investors that the EuSEF manager selects the non-qualifying assets in a manner that is consistent with the general investment policy of the EuSEF.
+- (iv) The EuSEF manager should inform in general terms about the investment techniques that the EuSEF intends to use (Article 14(1)(c)(v) of the EuSEF regulation), i.e. whether it intends to use equity instruments, quasi-equity instruments, securitised or unsecuritised debt instruments, secured or unsecured loans or any other type of participation in the qualifying portfolio enterprise.
+It should also provide information on whether the EuSEF investment strategy envisages any investment restriction (Article 14(1)(c)(vi) of the EuSEF Regulation), in terms of sectors, activities or geographical areas excluded, investment percentages, limits or any other restrictions. - b) With regard to the information on the positive social impact targeted (Article 14(1)(d) of the EuSEF Regulation), the EuSEF manager should provide investors with information about the objectives pursued by the EuSEF manager in terms of social impact foreseen in a clear and understandable manner. - c) Where the EuSEF offered to the investor has a recorded performance in terms of social impact (Article 14(1)(d) in fine of the EuSEF Regulation), the EuSEF manager should provide to the investors either a copy of the last annual report or a summary of the relevant information reported in the annual report in accordance with Article 13(2)(a) of the EuSEF Regulation. - d) With regard to the methodologies for measuring the social impact (Article 14(1)(e) of the EuSEF Regulation), the EuSEF manager should inform the investors about the methodology applied, as discussed in the previous section of this consultation paper. - e) With regard to the description of the non-qualifying assets other than cash or cash equivalents that it intends to hold and the process for selecting those non-qualifying assets (Article 14(1)(f)), the information should serve to reassure investors that the EuSEF manager selects the non-qualifying assets in a manner that is consistent with the general investment policy of the EuSEF.
 For this reason, the EuSEF manager should specify the following: - The types of financial instrument and other assets that it holds in the EuSEF portfolio, which could account for no more than 30% of the aggregate capital contributions and uncalled committed capital of the EuSEF, as set out in Article 3(1)(b)(ii) of the EuSEF Regulation.
-This should not include holdings in cash or cash equivalents;22 - The sector or sectors of activity of the companies to which the non-qualifying assets refer; - The geographical area where the companies to which the non-qualifying assets refer carry out their activities;
+This should not include holdings in cash or cash equivalents;

-22 It is proposed that the term "cash or cash equivalents" be defined in the advice in a manner that is consistent with Guidelines on reporting obligations under Articles 3(3)(d) and 24(1), (2) and (4) of the AIFMD i.e. include exposures to cash and cash-equivalent asset classes, such as certificates of deposit, banker's acceptances and similar instruments held for investment purposes that do not provide a return greater than a 3-month high credit quality government bond (see page 36 of ESMA/2013/1339 (revised))
+$^{22}$ It is proposed that the term "cash or cash equivalents" be defined in the advice in a manner that is consistent with Guidelines on reporting obligations under Articles 3(3)(d) and 24(1), (2) and (4) of the AIFMD i.e. include exposures to cash and cash-equivalent asset classes, such as certificates of deposit, banker's acceptances and similar instruments held for investment purposes that do not provide a return greater than a 3-month high credit quality government bond (see page 36 of ESMA/2013/1339 (revised))